A cartoon about the use of personality profiling in job interviews.

 Butterfly greetings card design

-A cut out style design slightly influenced by the cut outs of Matisse
+A design in the style of a linocut or a woodcut, influenced by the cut outs of Matisse

-An illustration of butterflies suitable for a greetings card design, a poster or a framed print
+An illustration of butterflies suitable for a greetings card design, a poster, a framed print or more.

 Creepy crawly cartoon.

 An adult insect admiring a baby insect, saying how cute and adorable it is.
 The baby insect is a maggot.